 what customer needs the brand solves

-how the brand is different from the competition
+how the brand differs from the competition

-in what situations it should be recommended
+in which situations it should be recommended

-You can use this kind of template:
+You can use this kind of framework:

 Example: